asmeurer/git-workflow/README.md

    to the same branch and they will be added to the pull request automatically.
 You should never create a new pull request for the same branch.

+7. Comment on the pull request when you want people to know that you have pushed new changes.
+GitHub does not notify people of commit pushes, but it does notify people of comments.